ZarakL/loltracker/README.md

-just a little personal project to learn more about apis
+just a little personal project to learn more about apis (still in development)